-Indonesia have most of nature’s best such from pristine beaches and deep sea to tropical forests and mountains.
-Be wow by idyllic beaches like the famous Bali, the emerging Lombok, luxurious Nusa Dua or the quiet Gili Islands.
-You may also find hiking here amazing as you can hike up the many active volcanoes, such as Mount Bromo and Ijen Crater in East Java, Mount Rinjani in Lombok and Mount Batur in Bali.
+Indonesia has most of nature’s best, from pristine beaches and deep sea to tropical forests and mountains.
+Be wowed by idyllic beaches like the famous Bali, the emerging Lombok, the luxurious Nusa Dua, or the quiet Gili Islands.
+You may also find hiking here amazing as you can hike up the many active volcanoes, such as Mount Bromo and Ijen Crater in East Java, Mount Rinjani in Lombok, and Mount Batur in Bali.

 Historical Attractions and Ancient Rites

-For those who are interested in historical and cultural tourist attractions, Indonesia have its long history, giving birth to places like Borobudur in Central Java with its world’s largest Buddhist monument dating from 8th century, Prambanan with its Hindu monument and the famous Yogyakarta, all in Central Java.
+For those interested in historical and cultural tourist attractions, Indonesia has a long history, giving birth to places like Borobudur in Central Java with its world’s largest Buddhist monument dating from the 8th century, Prambanan with its Hindu monument, and the famous Yogyakarta, all in Central Java.

 Diving and Surfing

-People, Culture, Festival and Indonesian Food
+People, Culture, Festival, and Indonesian Food

-Diverse cultures bring amazing food of varieties and taste.
+Diverse cultures bring amazing food of varieties and tastes.
 Try out all the delicious Indonesian food such as nasi padang, nasi timbel, nasi uduk, bakmi, kuetiaw, bakso, soto ayam, ayam bakar, gado gado, sambal, kue and fresh local fruits just to name a few.
-From street food to eating house (restaurant) to higher end dining, you can be sure to satiate your appetite in Indonesia.
+From street food to eating houses (restaurants) to higher-end dining, you can be sure to satiate your appetite in Indonesia.
 Here’s Top 10 Indonesian food for you to start with.

 Overall, Indonesia has a lot to offer, even for those who travel on a budget in Indonesia but are willing to take the extra time and effort to get to some places, which is good to know is worth it.